The APGAR score is conducted in term infants as an assessment of clinical status immediately following birth.

 The APGAR score has numerous limitations.
 It may be affected by maternal anaesthesia, gestational age and inter-operator variability amongst other limitations.

 Is ‘pink’ the best available description for the appearance of a newborn black baby?

 In the original publication by Dr Virginia Apgar in 1953, she notes that colour was ‘by far the most unsatisfactory sign’ citing one of the issues to be interpretability of the ‘skin of colored children’.

 There are several papers published on the matter.
-Most (based in the US) concede interpretation of colour and the description ‘pink’ contributes to the lower on average score of black newborns.
-Their analyses (that we cannot detail here in full) appear to show APGAR score remains a reasonable predicator of neonatal mortality in all races.
+Most (based in the US) concede interpretation of colour and the description ‘pink’ contributes to the lower average score of black newborns.
+Their analyses (that we cannot detail here in full) appear to show APGAR score remains a reasonable predictor of neonatal mortality in all races.